 2. Understand that "Windy City" has nothing to do with weather.
-Yes, it is windy here.
-Yes, everyone talks about it frequently.
-Still, no matter how powerful that gust was that knocked your beanie off your head or your cappuccino to the floor, the nickname has nothing to do with this being a windy city.
-The moniker refers to the city's full of hot air politicians during the 1893 Columbian Exposition.
+Yes, it is sometimes windy here.
+But no matter how powerful that gust was that knocked your Carhart beanie off your head, the nickname has nothing to do with this being a windy city—it actually refers to the city's politicians who were acussed of being full of hot air during the lead-up to the 1893 World's Columbian Exposition.

-4. Know your alderman’s name.
-Or better yet, his or her email address.
-There are 50 aldermen that represent the city's 50 wards.
-If you have a comment or complaint, don't voice your concerns to your out-of-state friends on Facebook—take part in active civic change.
-You may even get a response.
+4. Know your ward number and your alderman’s name.
+Staying civically engaged is a must in a city so rife with political corruption.
+There are 50 aldermen that represent the city's 50 wards, and they're supposed to represent you, too.
+If you have a comment or complaint, don't voice your concerns to your out-of-state friends on Facebook—dig up your rep's email address and bug them until you get a response.

-6. Watch out for cyclists.
-With Divvy taking over every corner and the continued installation of protected bike lanes, there are more and more bicycles on Chicago’s roads.
-Whether you're a driver or a pedestrain, watch out.
-This is no Amsterdam but being oblivious is guaranteed to get you into some trouble—physically or verbally.
+5. Watch out for cyclists.
+Whether you're a driver or a pedestrian, watch out.
+This isn't Amsterdam, but being oblivious is guaranteed to get you into some trouble—physically or verbally.
 Before crossing a major intersection or opening your car door in traffic, look both ways and avoid contributing to the growing list of cyclist injuries.

-9. Accept ketchup on hot dogs.
-We don't know why there's a stupid myth that Chicagoans will ridicule you for using ketchup.
-Ketchup is delicious.
+10. Accept ketchup on hot dogs.
+People who get on their high horse about the no-ketchup-on-hotdogs rule are the same people who moan about the Sears Tower being called the Willis Tower (name the last time you heard a regular person actually do this).
+Anyway, ketchup is delicious.
 Who cares if someone wants to make their hot dogs more delicious by putting ketchup on them?
-Not everyone likes things 'Chicago-style.'
+Not everyone likes things "Chicago-style."
 They're still welcome to take part in our culinary superiority.

-12. Be able to recommend one good pizza spot.
-No need to defend deep dish to the death.
-Chicago spots also offer great thin-crust New Haven-style or Detroit-style slices.
-All you have to do is just point out-of-towners in the right direction of a restaurant with reliably delicious deep dish pizza and you're job is done.
+13. Be able to recommend one good pizza spot.
+No need to defend deep dish to the death—it's a battle you may lose.
+Chicago spots also offer great thin-crust New Haven-style slices or Detroit-style squares.
+All you have to do is just point out-of-towners in the right direction of a restaurant with reliably delicious deep dish pizza and your job is done.
 (Hint: it's Pequod's.)